 With over 20,000 humans killed or hurt on our roads every year – many of them children – the current system can hardly claim to be a success.
 We complain about the traffic and blame other drivers, but could the real problem be the system itself?

 Traffic lights take our eyes off the road, a recipe for danger.
 They make us stop when we could go, a recipe for rage.
+They put the onus on the child to beware the driver, when it should be the other way round.
+They make us compete for gaps and green time, when we could be taking it in turns.
 They cost the earth to install and run.

 Why do we “need” traffic lights?
 To break the priority streams of traffic so others can cross.
 Thus is most traffic control an expensive exercise in self-defeat, a vain bid to solve the problem of priority.

 The idea that traffic lights ensure safety is a myth.
 Westminster City Council’s safety audit shows that 44% of personal injury “accidents” occurr at traffic lights.
 How many of the remainder are due to priority?
 Compiled in the context of priority, the stats don’t tell us.

 The anti-social system of priority puts us at odds with each other and our surroundings.
 It sets the stage for conflict, and creates a culture of fear.

 The answer is to change the basic rule of the road from priority – a traffic engineering construct – to equality – a social model.
 Equality sets the stage for cooperation.
 It creates a culture of care.